dgwynne/php-url-signature/README.md

 the following methods:

-`$result->error()` returns a non-zero value if the signature operationg did not complete successfully.
+`$result->error()` returns a non-zero value if the signature operation did not complete successfully.

 If the result is an error, `$result->errmsg()` will return a string describing the failure.